SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 unzip incremental_evaluation.zip
 ```

 ### reset-and-init.sh

-this creates all required folders and removes files from any previous executions of KernelHaven.
-This script should at least be executed once before calling kernelHaven through ``kernelhaven-evaluation-incremental.sh`` or ``kernelhaven-evaluation-reference.sh``
+This creates all required folders and removes files from any previous executions of KernelHaven.
+This script should at least be executed once before calling kernelHaven through ``kernelhaven-evaluation-incremental.sh`` or ``kernelhaven-evaluation-reference.sh``.
+Otherwise KernelHaven will not run as it is missing directories that the provided configuration files rely on.

 ### get-evaluation-diffs.sh

 While you may choose to run the evaluation based on your own set of diff files (e.g. by using [DiffGenerator](https://github.com/moritzfl/IncrementalAnalysesHelpers) ), you can also download the set of diff files we used by executing this script.
 This script automatically places the files in the diff-folder.
 All diff-files within that folders will be used for execution through ``kernelhaven-evaluation-incremental.sh`` or ``kernelhaven-evaluation-incremental``.
 Those diff files represent the commits to the main branch of the [linux-kernel](https://github.com/torvalds/linux) from commit ``0c744ea4f77d72b3dcebb7a8f2684633ec79be88`` to commit ``866a30efdcb63a330b480600d0b501547f9a5a58``.
-This covers the time from January to September 2017.
+This covers the time from January 2017 to September 2017.

 ### kernelhaven-evaluation-incremental.sh